6qat/book/README.md

 The cons operator (::) appends a tail into a head element.

+IMPORTANT: Lists are covariant, but Arrays in Scala are not.

 ## All together now ##

 In this chapter we are going do create a modern web application from scratch, mixing together all the technologies we studied in former chapters.